psychopy/workshops/source/3days/day2/pavlovia.rst

 --------------------------

 .. image:: /_images/gitlabComHistory.png
-    :align: left
+    :align: center
-    :scale: 50%
+    :scale: 70%

-You can see when the last changes were made to the task by looking at the commit history
+You can see when the last changes were made to the task by looking at the commit history.

 .. nextSlide::

 If you click on the change you can see deletions (in red) and insertions (in green)